Telegram

 Your registration deadline depends on when your Trade License was issued:

-2. All businesses must keep financial records following FTA and IFRS rules.
+2. All businesses must keep financial records following FTA and IFRS guidelines.
 Failing to do so can result in a fine of up to AED 20,000.

 3. All business owners, entrepreneurs, and freelancers must file a Corporate Tax report and pay the tax after each reporting period.